yokoszn/arch/Supporting-Info.md

 ### **Distributing the Arch Linux Installation Guide**

 The installation guide has been distributed via **GitHub**, where users can access, fork, and contribute to the guide.
 GitHub is widely used for open-source projects, and it allows users to easily collaborate, report issues, and track changes in the documentation.

-This guide provides a comprehensive setup for Arch Linux with Secure Boot, TPM, and BTRFS, with a focus on security, performance, and customization while following best practices for documentation.
-Users who follow the documentation should be able to create a manually configured, secure Arch Linux environment ready for desktop or server applications.